 The Federal Anti-Kickback Statute: The Federal Anti-Kickback Statute is one of the most important statutes in the healthcare industry.
 It prohibits the exchange of remuneration, or anything of value, in return for referring an individual or providing items or services for which payment may be made under a Federal health care program-mainly Medicare.
 The penalties are very stiff for medical providers who violate this statute; violators can be fined up to $25,000.00 and excluded from the Medicare and Medicaid programs, as well as face up to five years in prison if on criminal charges.
 Medical providers have to tread very carefully when conducting business around this statute, and we make sure to advise our clients on the best ways to comply with the statute.

-The Physician Self-Referral Act: The Physician Self-Referral Act, part of the Stark Laws, prohibits physicians from making referrals of “designated health services” to an entity with which the physician has a financial relationship.
+The Physician Self-Referral Act: The Physician Self-Referral Act prohibits physicians from making referrals of “designated health services” to an entity with which the physician has a financial relationship.
 This is another statute in which medical providers must comply.
 Much like the Anti-Kickback Statute, there are stiff penalties for violating this act.
 Violators may be fined up to $100,000.00 for each arrangement or scheme.
 If a person knows about an arrangement that violates the Physician Self-Referral Act and does not report it, they can be subject to a penalty of $10,000.00 for each day a report is required to have been made.
 We work hard to ensure our clients’ business arrangements are not in violation and have particular experience in ensuring compliance with this act.